mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

      const in = std.io.getStdIn();
      var buf = std.io.bufferedReader(in.reader());
 ```

+This is extremely fast because you avoid asking the OS for memory, but it also requires you to know how much memory you need up front.

+I can cheat my benchmarks by compiling a version of my Ethereum interpreter that's limited to 2 KB of memory.
+If hardcode a memory limit at compile time, my app can avoid ever requesting dynamic memory from the operating system at runtime.

+I call this a "cheat" as I'm optimizing for my specific benchmarks.
+There are certainly valid Ethereum programs that require &gt;2 KB of memory, but I'm just curious how fast I can go with this optimization.

 But just for fun, let's see what performance looks like if I know my max memory requirement at compile time: